zengineering/zengineering.github.io/_posts/2018-06-04-the-office-dialogue.md

 ![pie](/images/the-office-pie.png)
 Michael speaks over 22% of the lines in the entire show.
-Michael, Dwight, Jim, Pam, and Andy speak almost two-thirds of the entirety of the series dialogue.
+Michael, Dwight, Jim, Pam, and Andy collectively speak almost two-thirds of the entirety of the series dialogue.

 ## Appearances with at least one line
 ![episodes](/images/the-office-episodes.png)